immunogenomics/goshifter/README.md

 # GoShifter

 GoShifter is a method to determine enrichment of annotations in GWAS significant loci.
 The manual can be found in the GoShifter_manual.pdf file.
 These files were taken from http://www.broadinstitute.org/mpg/goshifter/, and may have small updates and bugfixes.

+**update June 26th, 2017:** You can input LD files precalculated with ProxyFinder (see below).

 # Manual